We explain all about Stomach Ulcer Symptoms

 - H. pylori is the main cause of stomach ulcers- and is getting increasingly resistant to antibiotic treatments.

 - Thousands of ulcer sufferers have taken more than 4 courses of the same antibiotic treatment – yet they still have stomach ulcers and H. pylori.

-- Practitioners options are limited to antibiotic treatments when it comes to prescribing treatments for H. pylori infections – usually Triple or Quadruple Therapy.
+- Practitioners options are limited to antibiotic treatments for H. pylori infections – usually Triple or Quadruple Therapy.